 Detailed Trial Visit Timeline 2

-INTRODUCTION
+INTRODUCTION 7

 What is the purpose of this trial?
-4

 How is the trial going to work?
-4
+7

-Recruitment and eligibility screening 4
+Recruitment and eligibility screening 7

-Allocation to a study group 4
+Allocation to a study group 7

 Follow up

 Who is sponsoring, organising and funding the research?
-4
+8

-Length of your participation in the study
+Length of your participation in the study 8

 Can I take part?
-5
+8

 What is the vaccine being tested?
-6

 What doses of vaccine are used in this trial?
-7

 What does 'blinded' mean?
-7

-Previous experience with other ChAdOx1-based vaccines 7
+Previous experience with other ChAdOx1-based vaccines

-Oxford/AstraZeneca COVID-19 vaccine 7
+Oxford/AstraZeneca COVID-19 vaccine

-Other ChAdOx1 vaccines 8
+Other ChAdOx1 vaccines

 Do I have to take part?
-8

 What will happen if I decide to take part?
-8

-Online pre-screening questionnaire 8
+Online pre-screening questionnaire

+Pre-screening phone-call

+Screening visit

-Considerations before taking part in this study 9
+Considerations before taking part in this study

 Other vaccinations or medications during the study

-COVID-19 9
+COVID-19

-Private insurance 10
+Private insurance

-Contraception 10
+Contraception

 Pregnancy

 What should I avoid during the trial?
-10

 Blood donation

 Taking part in other clinical trials

 Are there any risks from the ChAdOx1 NipahB vaccine?
 Vaccine site 'local' reactions

-General reactions

-How common were reactions in other clinical trials using ChAdOx1 based vaccines?
+General reactions How common were reactions in other clinical trials using ChAdOx1 based vaccines?

 Serious rare blood clot disorder with similar vaccines

 Other serious vaccine reactions

 Unknown/unexpected side effects

-Potential interaction with adenovirus-based vaccines (such as the Oxford/AstraZeneca COVID-19 and Ja
+Potential interaction with adenovirus-based vaccines (such as the Oxford/AstraZeneca COVID-19 and Jans

 COVID-19 vaccines)

 Are there any other potential risks from taking part in the trial?

 Blood samples

 Incidental medical findings

 What are the advantages of taking part?

 Will I be paid for taking part in this trial?

 What if new information becomes available?

 What happens if I don't want to carry on with the trial?

 What will happen to any samples I give during the trial?

 Will any genetic tests be done?

 What if something goes wrong?

+Complaints statement

-Complaints statement Would my taking part in this trial be kept confidential?
+Would my taking part in this trial be kept confidential?

 What will happen to my data?

 TOPS database registration

 What will happen to the results of the research study?

 Who has reviewed the study?

-Further information and contact details